csgf/abinitdm-portlet/docs/abinitdm-portlet.rst

 ============
 Support
 ============
-Please feel free to contact `me <mailto:giuseppe.larocca@ct.infn.it>`_ any time if you have any questions or comments.
+Please feel free to contact us any time if you have any questions or comments.

 :Authors:
  `Giuseppe LA ROCCA <mailto:giuseppe.larocca@ct.infn.it>`_ - Italian National Institute of Nuclear Physics (INFN),